 - 1/4 teaspoon pepper

 - Remove and discard crust from bread if desired.
-Butter bread; cube and place in a greased 13-in. x 9-in. baking dish.
+Butter bread; cube and place in a greased 13x9-in. baking dish.
 Sprinkle with the cheese, sausage, red pepper and onions in order given.

 - In a large bowl, beat eggs.
 Add the soup, milk, wine, mustard and pepper.
 Pour over bread mixture; cover and refrigerate overnight.

 - Remove from the refrigerator 30 minutes before baking.
-Bake, uncovered, at 350° for 45-55 minutes or until a knife inserted near the center comes out clean.
+Bake, uncovered, at 350° for 45-55 minutes or until a knife inserted in the center comes out clean.
 Let stand for 5 minutes before cutting.
-Yield: 8-10 servings.